nicklockwood/ShapeScript/docs/mac/expressions.md

-&dash;         | minus                 | Subtracts the right value from the left value &ast;          | times                 | Multiplies the left value by the right value &sol;          | divide                | Divides the left value by the right value
+&dash;         | minus                 | Subtracts the right value from the left value &ast;          | times                 | Multiplies the left value by the right value &sol;          | divide                | Divides the left value by the right value &percnt;       | modulo                | Remainder of dividing the left value by the right value

 <br>